-When students obtain a loan from a third party, we must certify certain information on each loan application.
-Student applicants pay a non-refundable loan processing fee to Kern County College of Law for this certification, even if the loan is not ultimately approved.
-When a loan check is received, MCL will promptly notify the applicant and draw a check payable to the applicant.
+When students obtain a loan from a third party, students pay a non-refundable deferred tuition fee to Kern County College of Law for this certification.
+When a loan check is received, KCCL will promptly notify the applicant and draw a check payable to the applicant.
 At that time all current tuition owed must be paid.

 To be eligible for a refund, a student must notify the Dean and the Registrar of his/her intention to withdraw from the law school.
 The amount of refund is calculated by a formula under which the amount of the refund decreases as the semester progresses.